IthaAkshaya/-SCT_DA_01-/README.md

 - Technology has the highest sales and profit.
 - Office Supplies is the lowest performer.
 - Sales peak in February and August, dip in July.
+## Conclusion
+This dashboard makes it easy to see sales and profit trends, helping identify top categories and monthly patterns.